LLukas22/llm-rs-python/README.md

 The package is type-hinted for easy usage.

-A llama model can be run like this:
+A Llama model can be run like this:

 ```python
 from llm_rs import Llama